EddOliver/BBM-Bridge-Baby-Monitor/README.md

 1.5.
 Once we have connected the card, we will notice that the connected memory will appear on our connected USB devices.

-- The Ultra96 creates an Ethernet PCI connection and when we see that USB memory connected it means that we are ready to start working.
+- The Ultra96 creates an Ethernet PCI connection, when we see that USB memory connected it means that we are ready to start working.

 <img src="https://i.ibb.co/k42JcTZ/USB.png">